 Whether you're sailing aboard one of our boats or working shoreside, hanging your hat at Sightsailing may be one of the coolest seasonal jobs you'll ever have.
 With spectacular sailing grounds and a legendary history, Newport is considered by many to be the sailing capital of the world.
 Nowhere will you find a better place to sail, or a town full of like-minded people passionate about what they do.

 We invite you to consider the challenge of working in an outdoor environment as part of a team.
-Our positions require professionalism and commitment, yet offer fun and recreation, lifetime friendships, personal achievements and a valuable work experience.
+Our positions require professionalism and commitment, yet offer fun and recreation, friendships that often last a lifetime, personal achievements, life skills and a valuable work experience.

 Our success has been the direct result of great individuals who work here now and those who have worked here in the past.
-Our standards are high: we want organized, reliable and trustworthy team players who will represent Sightsailing and themselves well.
+Our standards are high: we want reliable, organized and positive team players who will represent Sightsailing and themselves well.

 Things to Consider Before Applying:

 Required Availability for Front Desk & Crew: We are a seasonal business that operates from May-October.
 Most of our staff need to be available for the entire sailing season from May through October while certain positions are available for those with more limited availability.
 You should not require any long blocks of time off during our season.
 (3 weeks off in July/August...hello??!).
 You should have flexible availability and be able to work weekdays, weekends, holidays and, if you're working the front desk, a variety of morning, mid day and evening shifts.
 Regardless of the job you perform, your punctuality and attendance is essential to our operation.
 More details below: